 To extend E drive: right click it and run Resize/Move Volume again, drag the left border towards left in the pop-up window, then Unallocated space will be combined to E drive.

-If you want to shrink nonadjacent E drive to extend C drive, there's an additional step to move the middle partition D. Watch the video how to resize partition in Windows 11 laptop/desktop/tablet:
+If you want to shrink nonadjacent partition E to extend C drive, there's an additional step to move partition D. Watch the video how to resize partition in Windows 11 laptop/desktop/tablet:

-Besides resizing partitions in Windows 11/10/8/7/Vista/XP computer, NIUBI Partition Editor helps you do many other disk partition operations such as move, merge, convert, defrag, hide, wipe, scan bad sectors and much more.
+Besides resizing partitions in Windows 11/10/8/7/Vista/XP computer, NIUBI Partition Editor helps you do many other disk partition operations such as move, merge, convert, defrag, hide, wipe, scan bad sectors, optimize file system and much more.